mrgamer45/trollbot/README.md

 - emspam - Same as email, but spams emails to the poor recipient

 ## Disclaimer
-I am not responsible for anything that happens to your account while using this software.
+I am not responsible for anything that happens while using this software.
 Please note that most of this stuff is against discord's tos and can get punished.